davidteacmc/double-local-thresh-segmentation/README.md

 For details of the algorithm, please refer to the following paper:

-M.-C. Chuang, J.-N. Hwang, K. Williams and R. Towler, "Automatic fish segmentation via double local thresholding for trawl-based underwater camera systems," IEEE Intl.
-Conf. on Image Processing (ICIP), 2011.
+M.-C. Chuang, J.-N. Hwang, K. Williams and R. Towler, "Automatic Fish Segmentation via Double Local Thresholding for Trawl-Based Underwater Camera Systems," ICIP 2011.